marumaru1019/GitHub-Copilot-Handson-Global/docs/workshop.md

 short_title: GH Copilot Workshop                # Optional.
 Short title displayed in the header
 description: This is a workshop for...  # Required.
 level: beginner                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
-authors:                                # Required.
-You can add as many authors as needed
-  - Kaisei Tsujimoto
-contacts:                               # Required.
-Must match the number of authors
-  - katsujim@microsoft.com
 duration_minutes: 20                    # Required.
 Estimated duration in minutes
 tags: GitHub Copilot, javascript, python          # Required.
 Tags for filtering and searching
 #banner_url: assets/banner.jpg           # Optional.
 Should be a 1280x640px image